rawilk/laravel-form-components/docs/inputs/input.md

 />
 ```

-> {note} This doesn't apply when using `wire:model`, as livewire will take care of setting the value instead
+> {note} This doesn't apply when using `wire:model` or `x-model`, as livewire or alpine will take care of setting the value instead
 > and the component will not set the `value` attribute itself.

 ## Error Handling